xebialabs-community/xld-tibcobw-plugin/README.md

 This document describes the functionality provided by the [Tibco Business Work](http://www.tibco.com/products/automation/application-integration/activematrix-businessworks) plugin.

-See the [**XL Deploy Reference Manual**](http://docs.xebialabs.com/releases/latest/xl-deploy/starthere.html) for background information on XL Deploy and deployment concepts.
+See the [**XL Deploy product description**](https://docs.xebialabs.com/xl-deploy/) for background information on XL Deploy and deployment concepts.

 # Overview #